 Nature of the Soul

-The soul’s true nature is Sat-Chit-Anand that is to forever be in the state of bliss.
+The soul’s true nature is Sat-Chit-Anand, that is to forever be in the state of bliss.

 But the fact is we are in any state but in the state of bliss because we are constantly fluctuating through various emotions like happiness stress, anger, pain; which are temporary and are directly related to the materialistic world.

+This happens due to ignorance and the layers of illusion (Maya) that covers our true self.
 Ignorance hides the true nature of our soul & makes us think we are just our bodies and minds.
 This causes us to get caught in the cycle of birth & death.

 Enemies of the Soul